h-aung/XSB_Painting/README.md

 # XSB_Painting

 Paint X-ray surface brightness profile and projected 2D temperature profile for a given DM halo.
 Takes input from halo catalog by Masato Shirasaki (NAOJ).
 Gas properties is determined by the ICM model by Flender et al (2017), which is based on Shaw et al (2010).
-Original code by S. Bhattacharya, modified by S. Flender, K. Osato, and E. Lau.
+Original code by S. Bhattacharya, modified by S. Flender, K. Osato, E. Lau, and H. Aung.

 ##### Usage